 It’s a delightful celebration- time to indulge in happy hues!
 As a guest, your outfit color code can extend beyond the ceremonial color palettes of reds, oranges, or pinks for these pre-wedding galas.

-You can explore the novel side of neons, yellows, greens, and blues, or go for crazy multi-hued options.
+You can explore the novel side of neons, yellows, greens, and blues or go for crazy multi-hued options.
 Even whites/ off-whites, greys, blacks, and deeper jewel tones like navy blue and purple go well for these functions.
-Well, you can pepper them with something brighter!
+Well, you can pepper them with brighter accessories!

-Combine a white or beige outfit (often off the wedding list hue) with gold, and your dress becomes party-perfect yet so classy and stylish.
-Add silver accents to your traditional red lehenga for a charming, youthful edge.
-Like neutrals, metallic accents are versatile and easy to pair with almost all kinds of trends, embellishments, and looks.
+Combine a white or beige outfit (often off the wedding list hue) with gold, and your dress becomes party-perfect yet classy and stylish.
+Add silvery accents to your traditional red lehenga for a charming, youthful edge.
+Like neutrals, metallic accents are versatile and easy to pair with almost all kinds of trends, embellishments and looks.

 As Indians, our love for bling is well known – you can add a little shine here and there – and any outfit you choose becomes party and wedding-ready.
 It is a smart-dressing tip for those who don’t wish to spend a fortune on pre-wedding function outfits!